drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 environment tips, the [kernel development process](https://www.kernel.org/doc/html/latest/process/development-process.html) and patch exchange rules, all the way to the intricacies of how the actual code works.
-As far as docs viewing goes, the modern approach is to use the Sphinx generated RST docs available under the `*docs` Make targets (see `make help |
+As far as docs viewing goes, the modern approach is to use the sphinx generated RST docs available under the `*docs` Make targets (see `make help |
 grep docs` for more details) or one of the hosted instances like [https://www.kernel.org/doc/html/latest](https://www.kernel.org/doc/html/latest)

 # arch/
-You probably won't be surprised to hear that `arch/` is responsible for all things architecture-specific.
-This is where
+`arch/` is responsible for all things architecture-specific.
+Also, whenever you build a kernel, it's often where you'll find the final kernel image resulting from your build, e.g.  `arch/x86/boot/bzImage` for a typical x86 defconfig build.

+# block/